 Overview: The goal of this experiment is to examine the physical nature of the two types of friction (static and kinetic).
 The procedure will include measuring the coefficients of friction for objects sliding horizontally as well as down an inclined plane.

-Friction is not completely understood but it is experimentally determined to be proportional to the normal force exerted on an object.
-If you zoomed in on two surfaces that were in contact you would notice that their respective surfaces are very rough which combined with the electric forces between the atoms in the materials may account for the frictional force
+Friction is Friction is not completely understood but it is experimentally determined to be proportional to the normal force exerted on an object.
+If a microscope zoomed in on two surfaces that were in contact it would reveal that their respective surfaces are very rough on small scales which prevents surfaces from sliding past one another easily.
+Combining the effect of rough surfaces with the electric forces between the atoms in the materials, may account for the frictional force.

+There are two types of friction.
 Static friction is when an object is not moving and it takes some force to get an object in motion.
 Kinetic friction is when an object is already moving but slows down due to the friction between the sliding surfaces.

 Principles of Friction: